ariel-frischer/RA.Aid-swe-bench/README.md

 * We are not calculating costs for each attempt.
 Need a way to extract accurate costs in predictions json then compile them in evaluation.
 * This can get pricey $$$ quickly be careful which model you choose.
 I'm using deepseek/deepseek-chat for now.
 * Not ideal to use poetry for this projects dependencies, then use uv for problem repo dependencies.
 Prefer `uv` as it seems much faster.

-## Winner File Selection

-For each task, the system makes up to 3 attempts to solve the problem.
-Each prediction file includes an `is_winner` boolean field that indicates whether it's currently considered the best solution.
-The winner is selected based on these criteria:

-1. The attempt that modifies the most files wins (higher `num_edited_files`)
-2. If multiple attempts modify the same number of files, the one with the longer patch wins (longer `model_patch`)
-3. Earlier attempts are replaced as winners if later attempts score better on these criteria

-The `is_winner` field is automatically updated in all related prediction files when a new winner is selected.
-When evaluating results, you can filter for files with `is_winner=true` to get the best prediction for each task.

-Note: As mentioned in Problems/Improvements below, this selection criteria may not be optimal - using the number of passing tests would be a better metric.

 ## Dataset Structure